clearlinux/clear-linux-documentation/source/clear-linux/tutorials/hadoop.rst

       $ sudo cp /usr/share/defaults/hadoop/* /etc/hadoop

-   .. note:: Remember, you should never modify the files under the
+   .. note:: Since |CL| is a stateless system, you should never modify the
-      :file:`/usr/share/defaults` directory since swupd will overwrite them.
+      files under the :file:`/usr/share/defaults` directory.
+The software updater will overwrite those files.

 Once all configuration files are in :file:`/etc/hadoop`, we must edit them according to our needs.
-The first file, :file:`/etc/hadoop/core-site.xml`, is responsible to inform the Hadoop daemon of where `NameNode` running.
+The first file, :file:`/etc/hadoop/core-site.xml`, is responsible to inform the Hadoop daemon of where `NameNode` is running.
 The `NameNode` server is the master server managing the files system namespace and regulating the clients' access to files.